What’s a DoS attack, what’s a DDoS attack and what’s the difference?

-- Disgruntled Employees – Another common reason for cyber attacks is disgruntled employees or ex employees.
-If the person has a grievance against your organisation then a DDoS attack can be an effective way to get back at you.
+- Disgruntled Employees – Another common reason for cyber attacks is disgruntled employees or ex-employees.
+If the person has a grievance against your organization then a DDoS attack can be an effective way to get back at you.
 While the majority of employees handle grievances maturely there are still a minority who use these attacks to damage an organization they have personal issues with.

 How to Prevent DoS and DDoS attacks